-A rental inspection checklist, also known as a move-in move-out rental checklist is a document that records the condition of the rental unit to protect both parties of the rental agreement from possible misrepresentations of the condition of the property.
+A Rental Inspection Checklist is a document that records the condition of the rental unit to protect both parties of the rental agreement from possible misrepresentations of the condition of the property.
 Move-in and move-out inspections are necessary to hold residents accountable for the damages they cause.

 When you conduct a rental inspection walkthrough, always have both parties present, be as specific as you can while documenting the issues, take photos and videos of the property, and have the landlord and the tenant sign off all the recorded observations.
 Check off the items in good condition and note those that are not.

 Any inspection checklist must be filled out in the presence of the tenant.
 It documents the damage that existed before the occupancy and may be used as a reference to compare at the end of the tenant's occupancy.
 The checklist should include the following:

 Apart from the rental inspection, you can order a professional examination of the property - a home inspection.
 It is a thorough visual examination of the residential dwelling, usually conducted by professional home inspectors that write a report on the house's electrical and plumbing systems, foundation, and structural components.
 A home inspection checklist is a valuable tool for sellers and buyers when it comes to real property transactions.